 This recipe calls for three cups of shredded cheese.
-This makes it an excellent opportunity to use all of those half-full packages of shredded cheese in your cheese drawer.
-Cheddar, mozzarella, Monterey Jack, Colby, or a Mexican or Italian blend will all work well.
+So this is an excellent opportunity to use all of those half-full packages of shredded cheese in your cheese drawer.
+Cheddar, mozzarella, Monterey Jack, Colby, or a Mexican or Italian blend all work well.

 Yes!
 Make the casserole, but don’t bake it.
-Cover and refrigerate up to 48 hours, or cover tightly and freeze for up to three months.
+Instead, cover and refrigerate for up to 48 hours, or cover tightly and freeze for up to three months.
 Then follow the directions for baking it when you are ready to serve.
 If frozen, allow it to thaw overnight before baking.

 Leftovers also reheat well and can be stored safely in your refrigerator, if covered, for up to three days.

 As with most pasta casseroles, this recipe is rich and high in calories.
-A single serving, which is 1/8 of this casserole, comes in at 597 calories.
-If you are watching your calories, you might want to limit your serving size.
+A single serving, which is one-eighth of this casserole, comes in at 597 calories.
+So if you are watching your calories, you might want to limit your serving size.

 More chicken and pasta recipes:

 If you like recipes like this, check out these other popular recipes on my blog: Skillet Mediterranean Chicken Bake, Southern Broccoli Chicken Divan, Chicken Pesto Pasta, and one of my favorites, Chicken Mushroom Marsala Pasta.